 Dallas City Council Resolution and East End Evaluation Process

 On March 24, 2021, the Dallas City Council approved a resolution to advance the D2 Subway, including support to issue the FEIS/ROD and submit the Project to FTA for review.
-The resolution also supports adding the project the DART Service Plan, subject to additional evaluation of project refinements, enhancements and/or modifications along the east end of the project (referred to as Zone B).
-Zone B concerns relate to opposition by the Deep Ellum Foundation and impacted property owners.
-Additionally, the Texas Department of Transportation (TxDOT) I-345 Feasibility Study is still in progress and more coordination is desired as they work towards a preferred alternative by the end of 2021.
+The resolution also supported adding the project the DART Service Plan, subject to additional evaluation of project refinements, enhancements and/or modifications along the east end of the project (referred to as Zone B).
+Zone B concerns related to opposition by the Deep Ellum Foundation and impacted property owners.
+Additionally, the Texas Department of Transportation (TxDOT) I-345 Feasibility Study was still in progress and more coordination was desired as they worked towards a preferred alternative by the end of 2021.

 D2 Subway Animation Video

 An animation for two of the D2 Subway stations, Metro Center and Commerce, was prepared in 2020 to help the public and stakeholders visualize the design concepts.
-DART has built upon this to include animations for the Museum Way, CBD East and Live Oak Station areas.
+DART built upon this to include animations for the Museum Way, CBD East and Live Oak Station areas.
 The latter two stations areas were modified or removed as part of the east end evaluation alignment change.
 Animations for Museum Way, Metro Center and Commerce are shown below.

 The existing downtown light rail line is the at-grade Bryan/Pacific Transitway mall.
 The D2 Subway will help to ensure the sustainability of the DART system by providing needed capacity and improving system reliability and passenger service through downtown Dallas.
 Reliance upon one single LRT transit route through downtown constrains the ability of both DART and the region to implement additional radial light rail line projects or increase service levels on all existing radial light rail lines.
 Dependence on one single downtown mall also increases the risk for system wide service disruption due to incidents on the mall, such as traffic accidents and closure of the mall due to fire in adjacent buildings.
 Learn more about the importance of D2 HERE.

-Once in place, DART proposes to reroute the Green and Orange Lines to the D2 Subway.
-The Red and Blue Lines would remain on the existing Transit Mall.
-Rerouting the Orange and Green lines will free up capacity on both downtown lines so that DART can insert additional train service to meet increasing ridership demands as the region continues to grow.
+Once in place, DART proposes to reroute the Blue and Orange lines to the D2 Subway.
+The Red and Green lines would remain on the existing Transit Mall.
+Rerouting the Blue and Orange lines will free up capacity on both downtown lines so that DART can insert additional train service to meet increasing ridership demands as the region continues to grow.

 FTA PROJECT DEVELOPMENT PROCESS